projectcalico/calico/calico/security/encrypt-cluster-pod-traffic.md

 Install WireGuard on cluster nodes using {% include open-new-window.html text='instructions for your operating system' url='https://www.wireguard.com/install/' %}.
 Note that you may need to reboot your nodes after installing WireGuard to make the kernel modules available on your system.

-Use the following instructions for these platforms that are not listed on the WireGuard installation page.
+Use the following instructions for these platforms that are not listed on the WireGuard installation page, before proceeding to [enabling WireGuard](#Enable-WireGuard-for-a-cluster).

 {% tabs %}
 <label:EKS,active:true>